-My son Will, a high school junior, is in the cross-hairs of every Admissions Director from Claremont, California to Waterville, Maine.
-Since he took the PSATs, he’s received a virtual avalanche of college recruiting communications including viewbooks, brochures, fact-sheets, emails, postcards, letters.
+My son Will, now a freshman in college, was in the cross-hairs of every Admissions Director from Claremont, California to Waterville, Maine.
+After he took the PSATs, he received a virtual avalanche of college recruiting communications including viewbooks, brochures, fact-sheets, emails, postcards, letters.

-In many ways, he’s a dream prospect for colleges.
-He’s in the top 10% of his class and scored high on standardized tests.
-He also plays sports and is active in school clubs.
+In many ways, he was a dream prospect for colleges.
+He was in the top 10% of his class and scored high on standardized tests.
+He also played sports and was active in school clubs.
 He’s a smart, self-directed kid who will thrive in college and his family can afford to pay full price.

-Naturally, he’s excited about college and wants to make the right choice.
+Naturally, he was excited about college and wanted to make the right choice.

-After looking at the first few emails and brochures that came to him, he now deletes or throws 99% of them away unread.
+After looking at the first few emails and brochures that came to him, he trashed 99% of them.

-The first time I saw Will “sorting” his mail over our recycling bin, I asked him why he wasn’t reading what colleges were sending him.
+The first time I saw Will “sorting” his mail over our recycling bin, I asked him why he didn’t read what colleges sent.